 The New Zealand Skeptics is a national body with no formal branches.
 However, from time to time, local meetings are organised to bring members together, and these and other events are noted in the NZ Skeptic journal or via the Email News Alert.

-These informal gatherings are for socially orientated skeptics in various cities.
-The events are organized independently of NZ Skeptics, although many of the attendees are members and they are sometimes organised in conjunction with NZ Skeptics activities such as lectures.
+These informal gatherings are for socially-orientated skeptics in various cities.
+The events are organised independently of NZ Skeptics, although many of the attendees are members and they are sometimes organised in conjunction with NZ Skeptics activities such as lectures.

 The NZ Skeptics make regular submissions on regulatory matters which relate to our areas of interest.
 Here are some of our more recent ones:

 Change to the Pharmacy Council Code of Ethics

 The Pharmacy Council proposed a change to their Code of Ethics that would do away with the requirement for evidence of efficacy for supplying both complementary therapies and healthcare products other than medicines and herbal remedies.
 In its place, the proposed code says that pharmacists should be able to provide “sufficient information about the product” to allow “the purchaser to make an informed choice”.
 We believe that this is a bad move, and said as much in our submission.

 Should Traditional Chinese Medicine Be Regulated?

 The TCM industry wants to be included under the Health Practitioners Competency Assurance Act, the NZ Skeptics believe that this would give the industry a spurious legitimacy misleading to the general public.
 We argue that TCM is largely a culturally driven patchwork of products and services, rather than an evidence-based set of health practices and, as such, should not be included under the Act.